Eric Dickerson: Honors

 Dickerson became the seventh back to gain more than 10,000 yards and the fastest ever to do so, reaching the milestone in just 91 games.
 During his 11-year career, Dickerson gained 13,259 yards rushing, which was second all-time at the time of his retirement, and rushed for 90 touchdowns.
-He gained another 2,137 yards and 6 touchdowns on 281 pass receptions.
-A six-time Pro Bowl selection, Dickerson was All-Pro in 1983, 1984, 1986, 1987 and 1988.
-In 1999, his first year of eligibility, Eric Dickerson was selected to become a member of the Pro Football Hall of Fame.
-Also in 1999, he was ranked number 38 on The Sporting News list of the 100 Greatest Football Players.
-The following year, he provided on-field commentary during Monday Night Football broadcasts.
+Dickerson gained another 2,137 yards and six touchdowns on 281 pass receptions.
+A six-time Pro Bowl selection, he was All-Pro in 1983, 1984, 1986, 1987 and 1988.
+In 1999, his first year of eligibility, Dickerson was selected to become a member of the Pro Football Hall of Fame.
+That same year, he was ranked number 38 on The Sporting News list of the 100 Greatest Football Players.
+The following year, Dickerson provided on-field commentary during Monday Night Football broadcasts.

-The Rams' number 29 has been retired in his honor.

-Dickerson was inducted into the Indianapolis Colts Ring of Honor during the week 15 game against the Houston Texans on December 15, 2013, along with Marshall Faulk, another former Colts running back, who, coincidentally, also played for the Rams-albeit in St Louis.
+The Rams' No. 29 has been retired in Dickerson's honor.
+He was inducted into the Indianapolis Colts Ring of Honor on December 15, 2013, along with Marshall Faulk, another former Colts running back, who, coincidentally, also played for the Rams-albeit in St Louis.

-In 1999, he was elected to the Pro Football Hall of Fame.

-In 2019, he was one of twelve running backs selected to the NFL 100th Anniversary All-Time Team.

-Dickerson was elected to the College Football Hall of Fame in 2020.
+In 1999, Dickerson was elected to the Pro Football Hall of Fame.
+In 2019, he was one of 12 running backs selected to the NFL 100th Anniversary All-Time Team, and was elected to the College Football Hall of Fame the following year.
+In 2024, Dickerson was inducted into the National High School Football Hall of Fame.

 Post-NFL career

 Along with Melissa Stark, Dickerson served as a sideline reporter on Monday Night Football broadcasts for ABC during the 2000 and 2001 NFL seasons.

 During the 2007 football season and 2016 football season, Dickerson worked as a broadcaster for KCBS television in Los Angeles, providing commentary for NFL pregame and postgame shows.

-He started a sports memorabilia company called Original Mini Jerseys with former Los Angeles Rams teammate LeRoy Irvin.
+Dickerson started a sports memorabilia company called Original Mini Jerseys with former Los Angeles Rams teammate LeRoy Irvin.
 The company received their NFL license in 2006 and sells authentic miniature replica jerseys.
 He also owns an internet-based sporting goods company, E Champs.

 Dickerson made a cameo appearance in the television series Hawaii Five-0 in 2014.
 In August 2016, he began hosting a two-hour Monday afternoon program on Los Angeles sports-talk station KLAC.

-In 2017, he competed in the reality television game show The New Celebrity Apprentice.
+In 2017, Dickerson competed in the reality television game show The New Celebrity Apprentice.
 He was the third contestant "terminated" by host Arnold Schwarzenegger.
+That same year, Dickerson joined Fox Sports' FS1 as an NFL analyst.

 In 2019, Dickerson played a role as LAFD Chief Brinkle in the TV Series S.W.A.T..

-In 2017, he joined Fox Sports' FS1 as an NFL analyst.

-In 2023, Dickerson attended the fifth dinner service in Hell's Kitchens 22nd season.
+Four years later, he attended the fifth dinner service in Hell's Kitchens 22nd season.